samsung-cnct/kraken-lib/README.md

 kubernetes-dashboard   10.37.204.191   <pending>     80/TCP    1s
 ```

 The chart has been installed.
-It will take a moment for AWS ELB DNS to propagate, but we can get the DNS now
+It will take a moment for AWS ELB DNS to propagate, but you can get the DNS now.

 ##### Finding DNS name for Kubernetes Dashboard